knightedcodemonkey/duel/README.md

 ## Features

-* Bidirectional ESM <--> CJS dual builds inferred from the package.json `type`.
+* Bidirectional ESM ↔️ CJS dual builds inferred from the package.json `type`.
 * Correctly preserves module systems for `.mts` and `.cts` file extensions.
-* Only one package.json and tsconfig.json needed.
+* Use only one package.json and tsconfig.json.
+* Run builds in parallel.

 ## Requirements